backmarket-oss/kube-transition-metrics/cmd/kube-transition-metrics/README.md

 # kube-transition-metrics

-The kube-transition-metrics controller, exporting Pod life-cycle metrics to stderr in JSON format.
+The `kube-transition-metrics` controller exports Pod life-cycle metrics in JSON format to stderr.

 ## Usage